thechampl/adventofcode-1/README.md

-# adventofcode-1
-adventofcode challenge 1
+# Storing the advent code challenge puzzles and solutions for review